 - Australian soils are typically low in phosphorus, and some native species can't tolerate high levels.

-Our review considers the total load of problem chemicals that will accumulate in your garden over time, not just their concentration when you first put them on.
-The larger the irrigation area (minimum recommended area is 150 -200 m2), the more you'll spread the chemical load.
+We consider the total load of problem chemicals that will accumulate in your garden over time, not just their concentration when you first put them on.
+The larger the irrigation area (minimum recommended area is 150–200 m2), the more you'll spread the chemical load.

 If you want to install a greywater pre-treatment system, do all of the above, plus: